Loss of Forced Coolant (LOFC) Project

 Joint project

 The Committee on the Safety of Nuclear Installations (CSNI) Task Group on Advanced Reactor Experimental Facilities (TAREF) was established in 2007 and issued a report on the experimental facilities for gas-cooled reactor safety studies in June 2009.
-The group concluded that actions should be taken to develop an international project centred on the high-temperature engineering test reactor (HTTR) capabilities and focused on the safety issues identified in TAREF.
-The Japanese HTTR operated by the Japan Atomic Energy Agency (JAEA) was identified as a unique resource: it is the only experimental high-temperature gas-cooled reactor (HTGR) facility available in the OECD Nuclear Energy Agency member countries.
+The group concluded that actions should be taken to develop an international project centred on the high-temperature engineering test reactor (HTTR) capabilities and focused on the safety issues identified by the TAREF.
+The Japanese HTTR operated by the Japan Atomic Energy Agency (JAEA) was identified as a unique resource and the only experimental high-temperature gas-cooled reactor (HTGR) facility available at the time in the OECD Nuclear Energy Agency member countries.
 It is a graphite-moderated, helium-cooled reactor that can reach temperatures as high as 1600°C in some transient conditions.
 The loss of forced coolant (LOFC) experiments planned to study effects of reactor cavity cooling system (RCCS) performance reduction are highly relevant for safety assessments of advanced reactors such as high temperature reactor (HTR).

 The present programme is formulated to investigate safety issues and specifically the anticipated transient without scram (ATWS) with occurrence of reactor re-criticality.
 The programme is devised to maximise the information deliverables for code validation for some of the most important safety aspects about reactor kinetics, core physics and thermal hydraulics.
 The experimental programme consists of three test cases whose results comparison will provide the incremental performance availability within the vessel cooling system (VCS) range.
 The experimental programme provides an experimental database, which will be used to validate code predictive capability and accuracy of models.
 Phenomena coupled between reactor core physics and thermal hydraulics are to be investigated.
 The experimental programme and associated analytical activities should foster the creation of a group among NEA member countries which share the need to maintain or improve the technical competence in reactor physics and thermal-hydraulics for safety evaluations of advanced gas cooled nuclear reactor.